Friday, July 28, 2006

 Southern Bugs Suck (My Flesh)

 I think I need to make a sign to hang around my neck the next time I go on a run or water the garden.
-It'd look something like this:
+It'd look something like this:or this:

 I'm covered with bug bites.
 A couple of weeks ago I took 3 minutes tops to water the garden (which I need to show you pictures of - it's doing great!) and got about a dozen mysterious bites on my thighs and hips (I was wearing shorts and a tanktop) that ARE STILL THERE.
 Then I went on a run last night and came home sporting 4 more fresh, swollen bites on the back of my knee.

 Give me a break bugs!
 I know I'm tasty, but leave me alone for a while!
-Try Huz out for a change!
+Try Huz out for a change! |

 Friday, July 7, 2006